Single channel video

 In addition to his solo practice, Díaz-Perera is part of the collaborative Díaz Lewis with his partner, Cara Megan Lewis.
 Lewis and Díaz-Perera met during the Havana Biennial in 2012.
 They kept in contact, sending expensive text messages to each other, which resulted in a published book of their correspondence.
 Social practice would continue to inform their later projects, such as 34,000 Pillows (2016–present), created in observance of International Human Rights Day.
 Díaz Lewis invited guests to sew pillows for every bed occupied at U.S. detention facilities as a way to highlight a mandate for immigration agencies to maintain a “bed quota” of 34,000 detained immigrants per day.
 The “ongoing project will continue until we reach 34000 pillow sales to fundraise for non-profit organizations that help and support immigrant communities in the USA.
 The total of these sales is equivalent to the same amount that our Gov. spends daily in private prison companies to arrest and jail immigrants in this country.”

 Díaz-Perera’s video Love is a Rebellious Bird (2017), thus might seem like an anomaly.
-It is a single-channel video collage of edited clips of YouTube videos from Cuba.
-The recordings are accompanied by Afro-Caribbean and operatic scores, including “Habanera,” the famous aria in George Bizet’s opera Carmen, from which the video’s title comes.
+It is a single-channel video collage that references cultural appropriation through the utilization of YouTube videos published by Cuban users.
+The edited videos are accompanied by African, Caribbean and operatic musical scores which have been reworked and recontextualized.
+These include “Habanera,” the famous aria in George Bizet’s opera Carmen, from which the video’s title comes.
 The term habanera also can be translated as “the dance of Havana,” and fittingly, nearly all the clips in the compilation feature people dancing in fun, flirty, or suggestive ways.

 Moreover, the ages of the subjects grow progressively older in each scene.
 The video begins with a baby in a diaper and advances to small children, teenagers, young adults, and finally middle age and elderly people dancing at parties and in the streets.
 While the subjects might appear to be engaged in frivolous activities, their dances represent a sense of freedom that even the Cuban government cannot suppress (or restrict from the internet).
 Díaz-Perera has stated, “I want to understand my own contradictions and the contradictions of a generation.”
 However, in Love is a Rebellious Bird he demonstrates similarities and continuities across generations, particularly the desire to express oneself and the will to find a way, if not through the voice or text, then through the body and music. —Kanitra Fletcher